 Melissa Murray is the Frederick I. and Grace Stokes Professor of Law at NYU and faculty director of the Birnbaum Women’s Leadership Network.
 Murray is a graduate of the University of Virginia, where she was a Jefferson Scholar and an Echols Scholar, and Yale Law School, where she was notes development editor of the Yale Law Journal and earned special recognition as an NAACP-LDF/Shearman & Sterling Scholar.
 Following law school, Murray clerked for Sonia Sotomayor, then of the US Court of Appeals for the Second Circuit, and Stefan Underhill of the US District Court for the District of Connecticut.
 Murray teaches constitutional law, family law, criminal law, and reproductive rights and justice, and her research focuses on the legal regulation of sex and sexuality and encompasses such topics as marriage and its alternatives, the marriage equality debate, the legal recognition of caregiving, and reproductive rights and justice.
 Her publications have appeared (or are forthcoming) in the California Law Review, Columbia Law Review, Harvard Law Review, and Yale Law Journal, among others.
 She is an author of Cases on Reproductive Rights and Justice, the first casebook to cover the field of reproductive rights and justice.
 She has also written for the New York Times, Vanity Fair, and the Huffington Post, and has offered commentary for NPR, MSNBC, and PBS, among other media outlets.
 In 2010, Murray was awarded the Association of American Law School’s Derrick A. Bell Award, which is given to a junior faculty member who has made an extraordinary contribution to legal education, the legal system, or social justice.
 Murray was previously on the faculty of the University of California, Berkeley, School of Law, where she was the recipient of the Rutter Award for Teaching Distinction.
 From March 2016 to June 2017, she served as interim dean of Berkeley Law.
+Twitter: @ProfMMurray

 Affiliated Faculty and Administrators

-Florencia Marotta-Wurgler ’01 is a professor of law at NYU Law and the faculty director of NYU Law Abroad in Buenos Aires.
+Florencia Marotta-Wurgler ’01 is the Boxer Family Professor of Law at NYU Law and the faculty director of NYU Law Abroad in Buenos Aires.
 A former faculty co-director of the Birnbaum Women’s Leadership Network, she continues to support the BWLN through empirical research and supervision of the Abby Lyn Gillette Research Assistantship.
 Her teaching and research interests are contracts, consumer privacy, electronic commerce, and law and economics.
 Her published research has addressed various problems associated with standard form contracts online, such as the effectiveness of disclosure regimes and whether people read the fine print.
 She is currently working on a large empirical project on consumer privacy policies online and on the effectiveness of the Federal Trade Commission’s privacy enforcement actions.
 In 2009, she testified before the US Senate Committee on Commerce, Science, and Transportation at a hearing titled, “Aggressive Sales Tactics on the Internet and Their Impact on American Consumers.”
 She is a co-reporter of the American Law Institute’s Restatement of the Law of Consumer Contracts, a board member of the American Law and Economics Association, and a fellow at the Law School's Engelberg Center on Innovation Law and Policy.
 She received a BA magna cum laude from the University of Pennsylvania and a JD cum laude from NYU School of Law.

 Kelley Spencer is the associate director of alumni relations in the Office of Development and Alumni Relations at NYU School of Law.
 In this role, she is responsible for alumni engagement.
 As a key resource for diversity efforts, Spencer actively creates synergies across the institution that effectively support and contribute to the yield and retention of diversity candidates; foster good institutional relationships with our alumni base; as well as aid in strengthening the diversity pipeline for recruitment initiatives.
 She holds a BA in Spanish Language and Literature from Hofstra University, as well as an MA in Media, Culture and Communication and an MS in Human Resource Management and Development from New York University.